lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 - Which countries were most affected by Covid-19 (In terms of total case numbers and total death counts)?
 - What percentage of worldwide cases is accounted for by the top 10 countries by case numbers?
-- If we account for population size of a country by looking at cases/deaths per million of the population, which countries were most affected?
+- If we account for the population size of a country by looking at cases/deaths per million of the population, which countries were most affected?
 - Which countries did the most testing for Covid 19?
 - How did the rise of Covid look?
 Does it come in waves?
 - How did lockdowns, in particular the UK lockdown, affect the rise in new deaths?
 How long did it take for the daily death rates to slow down after the UK lockdowns?